-Scottish Government electronic invoicing solutionIn July 2014, Scottish Procurement advised that the EU Directive for Electronic Invoicing in Public Procurement came into force on 26 May 2014 and is to be implemented into national law by amendment to the Scottish Regulations (Public Contracts (Scotland) Regulations 2012) no later than 27 November 2018.
-While central government and the NHS must comply by this deadline, other public bodies may have up to a further 12 months to meet the EU eInvoicing Directive.
+Scottish Government electronic invoicing solutionIn July 2014, Scottish Procurement advised that the EU Directive for Electronic Invoicing in Public Procurement came into force on 26 May 2014 and is to be implemented into national law by amendment to the Scottish Regulations (Public Contracts (Scotland) Regulations 2012 no later than 27 April 2019.)
+While central government and the NHS must comply by this deadline, other public bodies have a further 12 months to meet the EU eInvoicing Directive.

 Who does it apply to?